COMMON NAME: Northern harrier

 SCIENTIFIC NAME: Circus hudsonius

 The northern harrier breeds from Alaska through Canada and the northern half of the United States.
-Most winter from the middle United States into Mexico, although harriers from southern Minnesota are occasionally reported in the winter.
+Most spend their winter from the middle United States into Mexico, although harriers from southern Minnesota are occasionally reported in the winter.

 Capable of taking a wide variety of prey, including rodents, birds, insects, reptiles, and amphibians, harriers most commonly depend on voles for food.
 So dependent are harriers on vole numbers that one researcher has called them "the hawk that is ruled by a mouse."